AshenGrove0/boggle-solver/README.md

 # Boggle Solver

-A tool to solve boggle boards of any sizes
+A tool to find all possible words in a given boggle board

 Note: for `Qu`, simply input `Q`